Spring

 RESCUE THE PRESA ALLENDE

-This invasive plant is jeopardizing the livelihoods of the local fishing community and threatening the health of birds and other wildlife, public health (a breeding ground for mosquitos), as well as the recreational and scenic enjoyment of this precious asset.
-Find out more about the Lirio crisis here.
+Rescatemos la Presa Allende, a citizen initiative, is actively fighting the infestation of Lirio acuático (Water Hyacinth ) and its exponential growth in the Presa Ignacio Allende.
+This invasive plant has disrupted the livelihoods of the local fishing community and is threatening the health of birds and other wildlife, and the recreational and scenic enjoyment of this precious asset.

 Solving our Lirio Acuático crisis will take a community effort.
 We invite you to bring your skills and talents to the campaign.